-Louise Coates is a Forensic Psychologist and Therapist with over 20 years experience providing psychological expertise to individuals, groups, small and large organisations.
+Louise Coates is a Consultant Forensic Psychologist and Advanced Schema Therapist with over 20 years experience providing psychological expertise to individuals, groups, small and large organisations.

-Working mainly in the NHS, Louise has worked with people from many backgrounds and experiences.
+Working mainly in the NHS and criminal justice organisations, Louise has worked with people from many backgrounds and experiences.

 At her clinic near Cambridge, Louise provides individual therapy for emotional and psychological issues such as anxiety, depression, trauma and personality disorders.